perploug/Documentation/Documentation/Reference/MacroPartials/Samples/ListDescendantsFromCurrentPage.md

     @* Ensure that the Current Page has children, where the property umbracoNaviHide is not True *@
     @if (DynamicModel.Children.Where("umbracoNaviHide != @0", "True").Any())
     {
-        @* Get the first page in the children, where the property umbracoNaviHide is not True *@ var naviLevel = DynamicModel.Children.Where("umbracoNaviHide != @0", "True").First().Level;
+        @* Get the first page of the children, where the property umbracoNaviHide is not True *@ var naviLevel = DynamicModel.Children.Where("umbracoNaviHide != @0", "True").First().Level;

         @* Add in level for a CSS hook *@